cinvesrob/Aria/README.txt

 ArNetworking-Reference.html in the ArNetworking subdirectory, and examples in ArNetworking/examples.

-If you plan on using the Java or Python wrapper libraries, see the javaExamples, pythonExamples, ArNetworking/javaExamples and ArNetworking/pythonExamples directories for important information in README files, and example programs.
-You should also read the Aria Reference manual for general information about Aria -- the API in the wrapper libraries are almost identical to the C++ API.
+If you plan on using the Java, Python or Matlab wrapper libraries, see the javaExamples, pythonExamples, ArNetworking/javaExamples, ArNetworking/pythonExamples, and matlab directories for important information in README files, and example programs.
+You should also read the ARIA Reference manual for general information about ARIA -- the API in the wrapper libraries are almost identical to the C++ API.

 If you have any problems or questions using ARIA or your robot, the